 What are soft skills?

-Unlike hard skills, which are job-specific and teachable, like Python programming or understanding network security protocols, soft skills are human capabilities that are valuable and transferable across many industries and roles.
+Unlike hard skills, which are job-specific and teachable (like Python programming or understanding network security protocols), soft skills are human capabilities that are valuable and transferable across many industries and roles.
+They are intangible and subjective and so can't be measured in the same way as hard skills - but this doesn't make them any less important.

-Some of the most common and in-demand soft skills include:
+Some of the most common and in-demand soft skills examples include:

 - Communication: Expressing ideas clearly, listening actively, adapting your message for different audiences.